0xthuve/safeMother-mobApp-Flutter/README.md

    - Ensure all dependencies are compatible

 ### Demo Mode Limitations:
-- Data is stored locally only
+- Data is stored locally only.
-- No real email sending for password reset
+- No real email sending for password reset.
-- Google Sign-In is simulated
+- Google Sign-In is simulated.

 ## 🎯 Key Achievements